treehouses/treehouses.github.io/.github/PULL_REQUEST_TEMPLATE.md

 Please make sure to:
 - add (fixes #issue_number) to the end of pull request title when applicable,
-- drop a link to your new pull request in our gitter chat.
+- drop a link to your new pull request in our discord server.

 Thank you for contributing! -->